Disclosure: PasswordManager.com earns a commission from referring visitors to some products and services using affiliate partnerships.

 Supported browsers: Chrome, Firefox

-mSecure claims to be compatible with Windows and Android, yet these implementations aren’t universal — full functionality is reserved only for Mac users.
+mSecure claims to be compatible with Windows and Android but these implementations aren’t universal — full functionality is reserved only for Mac users.
 While there is a stand-alone application for Windows, all it does is store information.
+In other words, it doesn’t yet support autofill on Windows platforms.

-If you want mSecure to automatically sign you in, you have to be a Mac user, as that feature has only been implemented on Apple computers and only when using Chrome or Firefox.
-And if you’re a PC user or use Safari on Mac, you must copy and paste your login information from the mSecure app.
+If you want mSecure to automatically sign you in, you have to be a Mac user, as that feature has only been implemented on Apple computers, and even then, only when using Chrome or Firefox.
+And if you’re a PC user or use Safari on Mac, you must find and then copy and paste your login information from the mSecure app.

 1Password doesn’t have any of these issues and is fully functional on all platforms we tested, including: